SchumacherFM/mage2-advanced-rest-permissions/README.md

 Report a bug using the issue tracker or send us a pull request.

-Instead of forking I can add you as a Collaborator IF you really intend to develop on this module.
-Just ask :-)

 We work with: [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/) and [Semantic Versioning 2.0.0](http://semver.org/)

 Licence OSL-3